 Instance Type

-ecs.gn7i-c8g1.2xlarge(1 × A10 GPU, 8 vCPUs, 30 GiB memory).If this instance type is out of stock, try to select another instance type from the list or switch to another region.
+ecs.gn7i-c8g1.2xlarge(1 A10 GPU, 8 vCPUs, 30 GiB memory).If this instance type is out of stock, try another instance type from the list or switch to another region.

-WarningIf you use a DSW free trial resource plan, make sure that the selected instance type is within the deductible range (ecs.g6.xlarge, ecs.gn7i-c8g1.2xlarge, or ecs.gn6v-c8g1.2xlarge).
-If you select an unsupported instance type, the fees cannot be deducted.
-For more information, see Claim, use, and release free trial resources.
+WarningIf you use a DSW free trial resource plan, make sure that the selected instance type is covered by the plan (ecs.g6.xlarge, ecs.gn7i-c8g1.2xlarge, or ecs.gn6v-c8g1.2xlarge).
+If you select an unsupported instance type, its fees cannot be deducted.
+For more information, see Obtain, use, and release a free trial.

-After the free quota is used up or expires, if the DSW instance is still in the Running state, the system automatically switches to the pay-as-you-go billing method and deducts fees from your account balance.
-Make sure to release the instance in a timely manner.
+After your free quota is used up or expires, if the DSW instance is still in the "Running" state, the system automatically switches to the pay-as-you-go billing method and deducts fees from your account balance.
+Make sure to release the instance promptly.

 Image config